 16. In 1607, the English founded Jamestown near where Ajacán had been.
 The English did not know its history, but the Powhatan surely remembered it.
 What might they have thought when the English arrived?
 How does knowing about the failure of Ajacán affect your understanding of Jamestown?

-To explore cultural misunderstandings of the sort that could doom a colony, make a list of the misperceptions expressed by Dr. Edward Dodding in the autopsy report he prepared on an Inuit man British explorer Martin Frobisher brought to England after one of his voyages to find the Northwest Passage.
-(Click here for note.)
+To encourage students to explore cultural misunderstandings of the sort that could doom a colony, ask them to make a list of the misperceptions expressed by Dr. Edward Dodding in the autopsy report he prepared on an Inuit man British explorer Martin Frobisher brought to England after one of his voyages to find the Northwest Passage (click for note).
 Have students then evaluate how Dodding’s attitudes might have shaped his dealings with native peoples if he ever were to become a colonist.
-Address the following questions:
+Ask them to address the following questions:

 - How would you characterize Dodding’s attitude toward the Inuit?